Kid Nation: Treatment of children and broader legal implications

 CBS defended the production's conduct as both legal and ethical, including the response to minor injuries on the set.
 The network characterized some early allegations as irresponsible, exaggerated or false.

 As the children that participated became adults, they began to discuss the show's events in various media outlets, with stories of various praise and concern of the show's production.
 One of the first such was from Michael who offered a Reddit "Ask Me Anything" in 2014, noting that the show had set out to try to fill various stereotypes with casting.
 The A.V.
 Club spoke to several of the participants in 2020, including Laurel, Anjay, and Olivia, confirming some of the stories, and that much of the show as presented on television was more dramatized than actually occurred, setting up certain children like Olivia as a "stock villain", despite this not being the case behind the cameras.
 There had been a highly-publicized story about one child drinking bleach; Anjay explained in this report that this had been a result of a bottle of bleach being mistaken for a bottle of seltzer water that they had for flavoring drinks in the town store, but medical staff were there immediately to treat the affected child who was returned to the set shortly afterward.
 Anjay stated that there were over 200 adults near the set at any time, and while he did not consider the show in any way abusive, he did state that "it was definitely a lot more exploitative than I remember it being back then" on watching it as an adult.
-YouTuber JonTron (Jon Jafari) interviewed Jimmy, the first child to leave the game, in 2020.
+YouTuber JonTron (Jon Jafari) interviewed Jimmy Flynn, the first child to leave the show, in 2020.
 Jimmy criticized the harsh conditions that the production crew placed upon the children, such as making them cook their own food and wash their own dishes, the poor sanitary conditions (one outhouse for 40 kids and no showers until the first showdown) and the poor sleeping conditions.
 He also confirmed that on two separate occasions, ambulances were called because one child accidentally consumed bleach from an improperly rinsed container, and the aforementioned Divad Miles burned her face with grease while cooking.